wieni/wmcontroller/README.md

     # (Also implies wmcontroller.cache.store = false)
     wmcontroller.cache.tags: false

+    # Add the X-Wm-Cache: HIT/MISS header.
+    wmcontroller.cache.hitheader: true

     # Amount of items that should be purged during each cron run.
     # This also determines the amount of times the wmcontroller.purge event
     # is triggered.
     wmcontroller.cache.purge_per_cron: 100

+    # List of routes that need to have their ?page= query param rewritten to a
+    # route param.
+    wmcontroller.pager_routes:
+        - 'entity.node.canonical'

 ```